huggingface/blog/how-to-train.md

     <img src="https://colab.research.google.com/assets/colab-badge.svg">
 </a>

-Over the past few weeks, we made several improvements to our [`transformers`](https://github.com/huggingface/transformers) and [`tokenizers`](https://github.com/huggingface/tokenizers) libraries, with the goal of making it way easier to **train a new language model from scratch**.
+Over the past few months, we made several improvements to our [`transformers`](https://github.com/huggingface/transformers) and [`tokenizers`](https://github.com/huggingface/tokenizers) libraries, with the goal of making it easier than ever to **train a new language model from scratch**.

 In this post we’ll demo how to train a “small” model (84 M parameters = 6 layers, 768 hidden size, 12 attention heads) – that’s the same number of layers & heads as DistilBERT – on **Esperanto**.
 We’ll then fine-tune the model on a downstream task of part-of-speech tagging.